St. Johns Law Group Responds to COVID-19

 Firm management has implemented and is enforcing health-safety protocols and taking precautions to minimize the impact of COVID-19 on our business operations as well as protecting our employees and clients from exposure.

 - Meetings.
 Meetings in-person are discouraged.
 To minimize the risk of transmitting COVID-19, St. Johns Law Group has converted to telephonic, videoconferencing and facetime meetings whenever possible, including making many real estate transactions “mail-aways,” which is common for clients, buyers and sellers who are out-of-state.
 So although it may seem unusual for your particular situation, such events taking place without a face-to-face meetings are actually routine.
-When meetings are necessary at the office, we are fully operational and are actively undertaking measures to limit exposure, including providing hand sanitizers, spacing chairs, using Clorox wipes to clean and disinfect frequently touched objects and surfaces such as workstations, keyboards, telephones, handrails, and doorknobs multiple times throughout the day.
+When meetings are necessary at the office, we are fully operational and are actively undertaking measures to limit exposure, including providing hand sanitizers, implementing touchless thermometers, requiring masks, spacing chairs, using Clorox wipes to clean and disinfect frequently touched objects and surfaces such as workstations, keyboards, telephones, handrails, and doorknobs multiple times throughout the day.

 - Symptoms.
 We ask all visitors to the office refrain from coming to the St. Johns Law Group Building if you have been exposed to COVID-19, have traveled abroad or been on a recent cruise, or are exhibiting symptoms of the disease (i.e., fever, cough, or shortness of breath).
 Please know that we are also holding ourselves and employees to the same standard.